Republican Party of Guam: Calvo–Tenorio administration

 On April 30, 2010, Calvo announced that he would leave the Legislature at the end of his present term.
 In the same speech, Calvo simultaneously told supporters at Chamorro Village that he intended to seek the Republican nomination for Governor of Guam in 2010.
 He chose Senator Ray Tenorio as his running mate.
 Calvo-Tenorio went on to defeat Lieutenant Governor Michael Cruz in the Republican primary election on September 4, 2010, and ran against former Democratic Governor Carl Gutierrez and his running mate, Senator Frank Aguon.
 The Calvo-Tenorio ticket won the 2010 gubernatorial election by a slim margin, and although the final count was enough to win the election, it was still within 2% of the Guiterrez Aguon ticket.
 Immediately after the election, a recount was ordered by the Guam Election Commission.

 In March 2012, he endorsed Mitt Romney for president.

 The Calvo–Tenorio team ran for a second term in the 2014 general election against the Democratic team of former Governor Gutierrez and Gary "Frank" Gumataotao.

 Republican members of the Guam Legislature

-The 2020 general election saw the of two incumbent Republican senators are declined, but their seats were taken by returning former senators Tony Ada, Chris Duenas, Frank Blas Jr. and Joanne M.S.
+The 2020 general election saw the seats of the two incumbent Republican senators taken by returning former senators Tony Ada, Chris Duenas, Frank Blas Jr. and Joanne M.S.
 Brown.